 Zambia & Zimbabwe

-While it can’t claim to be either the highest (that title goes to Angel Falls in Venezuela) or widest (that’s Khone Falls in Southeast Asia), Victoria Falls is certainly one of the world’s largest waterfalls—and is arguably the most impressive.
+While it can’t claim to be either the highest (that title goes to Angel Falls in Venezuela) or widest (that’s Khone Falls in Southeast Asia), Victoria Falls is the world’s largest single-drop waterfall—and is arguably the most impressive.
 Known locally by its indigenous name, Mosi-oa-Tunya, meaning “smoke that thunders,” you can hear and see the falls from miles away.
 As the placid Zambezi River, separating Zambia from Zimbabwe, reaches its widest point, the entire river plummets from cliffs nearly 360 feet high into a chasm of churning water and mist below.
 Get vantage points from both sides by crossing the Victoria Falls Bridge by foot or car, set just below the falls.

 Getting There: There are easy air connections to the city of Livingstone in Zambia or the town of Victoria Falls in Zimbabwe, and each has ample accommodations.

 Getting There: Situated on the Golden Circle tourist route in southwest Iceland, Gullfoss is a 90-minute drive from Reykjavík (where most visitors base their stay).
+But if we’re being honest, you could (and should) plan an entire road trip to take in the country’s many waterfalls.

 6. Niagara Falls